 Contact Green Dot

 For more information, contact firstname.lastname@example.org.
 A Green Dot team member will reply within 5-7 business days.
-If you need to speak with someone sooner, please call the Counseling Center at
+If you need to speak with someone sooner, please call the RIC Health Services at

 RIC’s Green Dot Training Team:

 Nachel Motta – Residential Life